CuteOne/BadRotations/BadRotations API.md

 **GET - Mixed**
 ***
-`getAllies(Target,Radius) - Table` Returns a table of the allies found within Radius of the target `getBuffRemain(Unit,BuffID) - Num` Returns how long remain on this Unit buff.
+`getAllies(Target,Radius) - Table` Returns a table of the allies found within Radius of the target `br.getBuffRemain(Unit,BuffID) - Num` Returns how long remain on this Unit buff.
-`getBuffStacks(Unit,BuffID) - Num` Returns number of stacks of this Units buff.
+`br.getBuffStacks(Unit,BuffID) - Num` Returns number of stacks of this Units buff.
-`getCombatTime() - Num` Returns time since combat started.
+`br.getCombatTime() - Num` Returns time since combat started.
 `getCreatureType(Unit) - Bool` Returns true if Unit is not a pet battle or a totem.
 `getCombo() - Num` Returns combo points on current target.
-`getDebuffRemain(Unit,DebuffID) - Num` Returns how long remain on this Units Debuff.
+`br.getDebuffRemain(Unit,DebuffID) - Num` Returns how long remain on this Units Debuff.
-`getDebuffStacks(Unit,DebuffID)  - Num` Returns number of stacks of this Units Debuff.
+`br.getDebuffStacks(Unit,DebuffID)  - Num` Returns number of stacks of this Units Debuff.
-`getDistance(Unit1,Unit2) - Num` Returns distance to target in yards.
+`br.getDistance(Unit1,Unit2) - Num` Returns distance to target in yards.
-`getEnemies(Target,Radius) - Table` Returns a table of the Enemies found within Radius of the target `getFacing(Unit1,Unit2)	- Bool` Returns true if Unit1 is facing Unit2 `getFallTime() - Num` Returns the time the character has been falling.
+`br.getEnemies(Target,Radius) - Table` Returns a table of the Enemies found within Radius of the target `br.getFacing(Unit1,Unit2)	- Bool` Returns true if Unit1 is facing Unit2 `getFallTime() - Num` Returns the time the character has been falling.
-`getGround(Unit) - Bool` Returns true if ground is found under the target `getHP(Unit) - Num` Returns Unit HP % `getLineOfSight(Unit1,Unit2) - Bool` Returns true if the Unit1 can see Unit2 `getLowAllies(Value) - Num` Returns number of units under Value HP in br.friend `getMana(Unit) - Num` Returns Unit Mana %
+`getGround(Unit) - Bool` Returns true if ground is found under the target `br.getHP(Unit) - Num` Returns Unit HP % `br.getLineOfSight(Unit1,Unit2) - Bool` Returns true if the Unit1 can see Unit2 `getLowAllies(Value) - Num` Returns number of units under Value HP in br.friend `getMana(Unit) - Num` Returns Unit Mana %
-`getNumEnemies(Target,Radius) - Num` Returns number of Enemies found within Radius of the target `getPetLineOfSight(Unit) - Bool` Returns true if our pet is in sight of target `getPower(Unit) - Num` Returns Unit Power % `getRegen(Unit) - Num` Returns power regen rate of Unit `round2(num, idp) - Num` Used to round numbers `getSpellCD(SpellID) - Num` Returns how long remain until the CD is ready `getTimeToDie(unit) - Num` Returns approximative Time To Die for Unit `getTimeToMax(Unit) - Num` Returns how long it will take until our ressources are maxed `getTotemDistance(Unit1) - Num` Returns distance from totem to target
+`getNumEnemies(Target,Radius) - Num` Returns number of Enemies found within Radius of the target `getPetLineOfSight(Unit) - Bool` Returns true if our pet is in sight of target `br.getPower(Unit) - Num` Returns Unit Power % `br.getRegen(Unit) - Num` Returns power regen rate of Unit `round2(num, idp) - Num` Used to round numbers `br.getSpellCD(SpellID) - Num` Returns how long remain until the CD is ready `getTimeToDie(unit) - Num` Returns approximative Time To Die for Unit `getTimeToMax(Unit) - Num` Returns how long it will take until our ressources are maxed `getTotemDistance(Unit1) - Num` Returns distance from totem to target